-The first three sections of the plan following this introduction consider the context of EA B and present the findings of the wildfire risk assessment.
-The communities' planning context and background for the creation of the CWRP is presented in Relationship to Other Plans (p.6) A description of the community, including more detail on how the WUI is defined as well as a brief discussion of socioeconomic and environmental features within the plan area is contained in Community Description (p.10).
-The results of wildfire threat assessments and local wildfire risk mapping are presented in Wildfire Risk Assessment (p.35) This section also contains information on the historic fire regime and climate change factors that may influence future wildfire risk.
+The first three sections of the plan following this introduction consider the context of EA C and present the findings of the wildfire risk assessment.
+The communities' planning context and background for the creation of the CWRP is presented in Relationship to Other Plans (p.6).
+A description of the community, including more detail on how the WUI is defined as well as a brief discussion of socioeconomic and environmental features within the plan area is contained in Community Description (p.10) The results of wildfire threat assessments and local wildfire risk mapping are presented in Wildfire Risk Assessment (p.34).
+This section also contains information on the historic fire regime and climate change factors that may influence future wildfire risk.

-The fourth section bridges risk assessment findings and the seven FireSmart disciplines, providing an Introduction to FireSmart (p.59) for readers who may not be familiar with FireSmart programming and concepts.
+The following section bridges between the Wildfire Risk Assessment and the seven FireSmart disciplines, providing an Introduction to FireSmart (p.59) for readers who may not be familiar with FireSmart programming and concepts.
 This section also contains advice for the RDN on how to organize FireSmart programming and initiatives under the role of a regional FireSmart Coordinator.